Fintech news: 2023 and beyond banks

 The Pandemic's Effect on the Financial Industry

 While the number and prominence of fintech were already growing at a historic rate prior to 2020, the global COVID-19 pandemic has even further accelerated the rise and importance of fintech.
 The use of fintech as an alternative to in-person banking has become vital in a world focused on social distancing and the limitation of face-to-face human interactions.
 As a result of this mass migration to digital banking, particularly in the retail space, the world has seen a dramatic decrease in reliance on cash transactions.
 In the U.S. alone, the percentage of cash used by total transactions has decreased from 51% in 2010 down to 28% in 2020.
 This shift away from cash is not limited to the banking and retail sector—as the gaming industry has also seen a dramatic migration to cashless wagering/payouts and online gaming.
 The shift from cash in these sectors has been a great opportunity for fintech offering digital wallets and cashless/contactless payments to establish themselves in the market.
 Overall, the pandemic has proven to be another major catalyst in the inevitable migration to digital banking.
-In the long term, the financial industry should see that migration continue as new technology emerges, the regulatory landscape changes and the end-users evolve.
+In the long term, the financial industry should see that migration continues as new technology emerges, the regulatory landscape changes and the end-users evolve.